These 12 Famous Museums Offer Virtual Tours You Can Take on Your Couch

 As one of Germany's largest museums, Pergamon has a lot to offer — even if you can't physically be there.
 This historical museum is home to plenty of ancient artifacts including the Ishtar Gate of Babylon and, of course, the Pergamon Altar.

-Explore the masterworks from the Dutch Golden Age, including works from Vermeer and Rembrandt.
-Google offers a Street View tour of this iconic museum, so you can feel as if you’re actually wandering its halls.
+Explore masterpieces from the Dutch Golden Age, including works from Vermeer and Rembrandt.
+Google offers a Street View tour of this iconic museum, so you can feel as if you're actually wandering its halls.

 Van Gogh Museum, Amsterdam

-Anyone who is a fan of this tragic, ingenious painter can see his works up close (or, almost up close) by virtually visiting this museum – the largest collection of artworks by Vincent van Gogh, including over 200 paintings, 500 drawings, and over 750 personal letters.
+Anyone who's a fan of this tragic, ingenious painter can see his works up close (or, almost up close) by virtually visiting this museum, home to the largest collection of artworks by Vincent van Gogh, including more than 200 paintings, 500 drawings, and 750 personal letters.